DB Node Installation

 1. Grant specific permissions to the non-administrative users (each command must be executed separately).

-psql -h localhost -d n2in -U n2srp_owner
+psql -h localhost -d n2in -U n2ivr_owner -W

-GRANT USAGE ON SCHEMA n2srp TO n2srp_web;
+GRANT USAGE ON SCHEMA n2ivr TO n2ivr_web;

-GRANT USAGE ON SCHEMA n2srp_snapshot TO n2srp_web;
+GRANT USAGE ON SCHEMA n2ivr_snapshot TO n2ivr_web;

 \q